addyosmani/critical-path-css-demo/README.md

 $ gulp
 ```

-As you can see, Bootstrap's CSS is still 100KB after minification.

 The complete (critical-path) build can be run with:

 ```sh
 $ gulp critical
 ```

-This performs the normal build, then generates and inlines critical-path CSS for the page,
+This performs the normal build, then generates and inlines critical-path CSS for the page.
-taking the total size of HTML + CSS in index.html down to 7KB.

-I then manually async load in the site-wide styles using [loadCSS](https://github.com/filamentgroup/loadCSS/).
+We then manually async load in the site-wide styles using [loadCSS](https://github.com/filamentgroup/loadCSS/).

 ## Tutorial